2015-16 Undergraduate and Graduate Catalogs

 NURS 483.
 Professional Nursing II.
 3 Hours.

-Professional Nursing II will provide the student with an opportunity to examine professional nursing in a changing health care delivery system including the current and future focus on nursing care.
-Pre-requisite: Acceptance into RN to BSN completion program.
+Professional Nursing II will provide the student with an opportunity to examine professional nursing in a changing health care delivery system including the current and future focus of nursing care.
+Prerequisite: Acceptance into RN to BSN completion program.

 NURS 493.
 Professional Nursing III.
 3 Hours.